Peter Babnič

-Peter Babnič (born 30 April 1977) is a Slovak former professional footballer who played as a striker.
+Peter Babnič (born 30 April 1977) is a Slovak former professional footballer who played as a forard.

-Babnič played for several clubs in Slovakia before moving to the Czech Republic to play for Sparta Prague in 2001.
+Babnič played for several clubs in Slovakia before moving to the Czech Republic to join Sparta Prague in 2001.
 He also played for Tescoma Zlín and Sigma Olomouc before returning to Slovakia in 2006.
-He won the Slovak championship with Inter Bratislava in 2000 and 2001 seasons.
+He won the Slovak championship with Inter Bratislava in the 2000 and 2001 seasons.

 International career

-International goal

 Score and result list Slovakia's goal tally first.